 The national reserve supplies stockpile is operated in accordance with a usage policy which includes objectives, responsibilities of government and logistics for moving supplies from bulk stores.

-The Ministry current maintains a national reserve supply of the anti-viral Oseltamivir (Tamiflu).
-The current stockpile will start to reach the end of its shelf life from 2019–20 and a decision on replacement, based on ongoing efficacy and the risk of an influenza pandemic, will be made as part of the ongoing programme of work described above.
+The Ministry currently maintains a national reserve supply of the anti-viral Oseltamivir (Tamiflu).
+The current stockpile will start to reach the end of its shelf life from 2021 and a decision on replacement, based on ongoing efficacy and the risk of an influenza pandemic, will be made as part of the ongoing programme of work described above.

 Current evidence shows that early use of antiviral medication) may shorten the duration of illness from seasonal or pandemic influenza, and may reduce the risk of complications.
 It is especially recommended for critically ill hospitalized influenza patients.
 Evidence of the effectiveness of antiviral medication against influenza continues to be monitored.
 The Ministry is aware of the World Health Organization’s downgrading of Oseltamivir (Tamiflu) from a ‘core’ essential medicine to a ‘complementary’ essential medicine.
 Evidence of the effectiveness of all antiviral medications against influenza continues to be monitored and will be taken into account as part of the ongoing review of the national strategic reserve.